COVID-19 pandemic in Niue: Responses

 In response to the global COVID-19 pandemic in March 2020, the Niuean government banned visitors from highly affected countries, and later all arrivals except for Niue residents and essential services people only.

 Since March 2021, Niue had a one-way travel bubble which allowed Niueans to travel to New Zealand without quarantine.
 From 24 March 2021, travellers from Niue were allowed to resume quarantine free travel into New Zealand.

 Following the island state's first reported case on 8 March 2022, Niue tightened its border restrictions with the goal of eliminating COVID-19.
 Travellers were required to have a polymerase chain reaction (PCR) test 48 hours before departing from New Zealand to Niue.
 On 6 April 2022, the Government revised the policy by requiring travellers to Niue to undertake rapid antigen testing before departing for Niue.
 After nine new cases were reported on 30 July, Niuean authorities moved the country to COVID-19 Alert Code Red but did not implement a lockdown.

-COVID-19 vaccination
+All travel restrictions were lifted and the border opened completely on 30 March 2023, three years after first set of restrictions came into effect.

+Vaccination

+Niue commenced their vaccination campaign the week beginning 31 May 2021.

 On 9 July 2021, Niue completed its initial vaccination rollout, which included everyone aged 16 years or older.
 97% of the eligible population has been fully vaccinated using the Pfizer Comirnaty vaccine.

 As of 1 August 2021, a total of 2,352 vaccine doses have been administered.
-Niue commenced their vaccination campaign the week beginning 31 May 2021.